adoptium/ci-jenkins-pipelines/README.md

 disableJob = true
 ```

-#### triggerSchedule_nightly / triggerSchedule_weekly / triggerSchedule_prototype / triggerSchedule_weekly_prototype
+#### triggerSchedule_nightly / triggerSchedule_weekly / triggerSchedule_evaluation / triggerSchedule_weekly_evaluation

-[Cron expression](https://crontab.guru/) that defines when (and how often) nightly/prototype and weekly/weekly-prototype builds will be executed
+[Cron expression](https://crontab.guru/) that defines when (and how often) nightly/evaluation and weekly/weekly-evaluation builds will be executed

 in jdkxx(u).groovy